borismus/smus.com/content/books-current.md

 type: book

-The End of the World Is Just the Beginning
+End of the World by Peter Zeihan
 ===
 posted: Jan 18, 2024
 rating: yes